Register company in Isle of Man

 - As a separate legal entity, the liability of its members is capped and limited to the extent of their contribution to the capital.
 As such, in the event of winding up, you will not be personally liable for the debts and obligations incurred by your limited liability company.
 Otherwise, there are also restrictions imposed on the transfer of members’ shares in the company.

-- To register an Isle of Man limited liability company, it is important that you have a local registered agent.
+- To register a company in Isle of Man in the form of a limited liability structure, it is important that you have a local registered agent.
 During the process of Isle of Man company registration, Tetra Consultants will provide your firm a local registered agent.
 This individual will be the point of contact between your company and the local government and banks.

 - In addition, Tetra Consultants will also provide a local registered address.
 This is to ensure that all notices and announcements can be duly received.
 On a side note, there are no requirements to appoint a local director.